-Inspiration for Ballet Class Visitor, Edgar Degas, did just about everything wrong.
-Even when not wrong, he was difficult and contrary.
+The inspiration for Ballet Class Visitor, Edgar Degas, did just about everything wrong in his personal life.
+But although difficult and contrary, he created unforgettable art.

 Even his one time ally in breaking down traditional barriers in art, Pierre-Auguste Renoir, said, “What a creature he was, that Degas!
 All his friends had to leave him; I was one of the last to go, but even I couldn’t stay till the end.”